MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ## Steps for creating a Q# project

-1. In VS Code, open the folder you want to use for the project root folder.
+1. In the VS Code file explorer, right-click the folder you want to use for the project root folder and select **Create Q# project**, or open the folder and select **View > Command Palette > Q#: Create a Q# project...**.
-1. Select **View > Command Palette > Q#: Create a Q# project...**.
-VS Code creates a minimal *qsharp.json* manifest file at the root, and a `/src` folder with a `main.qs` template file.
+1. VS Code creates a minimal *qsharp.json* manifest file in the folder, and adds a `/src` folder with a `Main.qs` template file.
 1. Edit the manifest file as needed.
 See [Manifest file examples](#manifest-file-examples).
-1. Add and organize your Q# source files under the **src** folder.
+1. Add and organize your Q# source files under the `/src` folder.
 1. If you are accessing the project from a Python program or Jupyter Notebook, set the root folder path using `qsharp.init`, for example:

     ```python